Doug Martin knows all about the arid landscape of unrecognized intelligence; he's been there.

 Martin, the son and grandson of coal miners, now teaches illustration and graphic design at the Mingo Career and Technical Center, in Delbarton, West Virginia, not far from where he grew up.
-A former animator at the Walt Disney Company, he is a member of The George Lucas Educational Foundation's National Advisory Council.
-But he might well have followed the family tradition of long days in the mines.
+A former animator at the Walt Disney Company, he might well have followed the family tradition of long days in the mines.

 "I used to envy the students in the gifted class," he says.
 "School always seemed easy for them, and they excelled on the standardized tests.
 I feared those tests because they made me feel inferior.
 Because I wasn't talented in math and reading skills, I figured I wasn't smart."

 "I had one hope," he says, "and that one hope was the arts.
 I loved to draw and communicate every feeling or emotion with a pencil and a sketch pad, and I felt like a genius in my own artistic world."

 Without much help from teachers, Martin recognized his own talent and was able to find success as an artist and educator.
 But his unhappy school experience has made him determined to help creative students who have trouble in their regular classes.

 Martin provides both aesthetic and practical help.
 He constantly emphasizes the need to put together portfolios using digital tools, so that students have visual résumés to enter contests, move on to college, and work in the graphic arts.
 On this page are examples from portfolios assembled by several of his recent students, portfolios that resulted in college scholarships for each.
 As Martin notes, "In the past three years, I've helped my students get more than $1 million in scholarships."